 How may I obtain a scholarship?

 Scholarship decisions are based on academic and leadership potential.
 Scholarship recipients demonstrate very strong academic performance, consistently high test scores, as well as a strong career trajectory.
-They are expected to be leaders in the IBEAR program.
+They are expected to be leaders in the IBEAR MBA Program.
 You may indicate in your application that you wish to be considered for a scholarship.

 How about course waivers and electives?